Love Yourself World Tour: Commercial

-In May 2018, after the first round of North American ticket pre-sales sold out in seconds, a fourth show at Los Angeles' Staples Center was added to the tour due to overwhelming fan demand.
+In May 2018, after the first round of North American ticket pre-sales sold out in seconds, a fourth show at Los Angeles' Staples Center was added due to overwhelming fan demand.
 Tickets for the Hamilton shows sold out in just over an hour, with organizers for the Ontario stop, Core Entertainment, revealing they would have sold out faster if not for the strain put on Ticketmaster's online system due to the unprecedented heavy influx of site traffic.
 All fourteen North American stops completely sold out, prompting the addition of a fifteenth and final stop of the North American leg at New York's Citi Field.
 The concert sold out in under ten minutes, making BTS the first Korean artist to headline a stadium show in the United States.
-The London, Amsterdam, Berlin, and Paris arena stops, marking the group's first and biggest headlining shows in Europe at the time, also met commercial success with the London dates selling out in two minutes and the Berlin shows selling out in nine minutes.
+The London, Amsterdam, Berlin, and Paris arena stops—the group's first and biggest headlining shows in Europe at the time—also saw commercial success.
+The London and Berlin shows sold out in two and nine minutes, respectively.
 After the second general sale for Seoul's Seoul Olympic Stadium dates opened in August, all 90,000 available tickets sold out.
-Estimated to have sold a total of 790,000 tickets from 33 sold-out shows in 16 cities, BTS added eight additional Asia dates while touring the European leg of the tour.
-The first K-pop artists to play at Singapore's National Stadium, tickets sold out in less than four hours.
+Estimated to have sold a total of 790,000 tickets from 33 sold-out shows in 16 cities, BTS added eight additional Asia dates during the European leg of the tour.
+The first K-pop artists to play at Singapore's National Stadium, BTS sold out all tickets in less than four hours.

 According to ticket resale site StubHub, BTS was one of 2018's best selling live artists in international markets outside the United States, second to only Ed Sheeran.
 Variety named BTS as one of the top touring acts of Fall 2018 in the United States, entering StubHub's "highest-selling act" and "best-selling shows" lists with the "highest-selling average sales per show position".
 According to Yahoo!
 Finance, BTS were also the top-selling act and top-selling show in Canada for Fall 2018.
 In Japan, BTS came in as the nineteenth best-selling touring act on Nikkei Entertainment's 2018 Concert Mobilization Ranking Top 50.